Skip to main content

 ACP is the standard that lets Headmaster talk to external CLI agents.
 Every supported CLI speaks ACP, which means:

-• Single workspace — a single Headmaster window replaces switching between multiple terminal sessions.
+• 🖥️ Single workspace — one Headmaster window replaces switching between multiple terminal sessions.

 Auto-detection

 Headmaster scans your PATH on startup and lights up agents already installed.
-You don’t need to configure anything — if the CLI command is callable from a fresh terminal, Headmaster finds it.
-The detected agents appear on the welcome screen and in the specialist picker.
-You can pick one the same way you pick a built-in specialist.
+No configuration needed — if the CLI command is callable from a fresh terminal, Headmaster finds it.
+Detected agents appear on the welcome screen and in the specialist picker.
+Verifying installation:

 If the terminal can find it, Headmaster can too.
 Restart Headmaster after installing a new CLI to trigger a re-scan.